-Step One: Take the Soap Away From Your Dog
+Step 1 – Take the Soap Away from Your Dog

 When you see your dog doing something that could potentially cause him harm, a firm “no” is necessary.
 Make sure he hears and acknowledges the “no,” and remove the soap from his mouth right away